pylens/Python-with-AI-ML/Python Variables, Data Types, Type Conversion, and Size Details/readme.md

-Python Variables, Data Types, Type Conversion, and Size Details
+##Python Variables, Data Types, Type Conversion, and Size Details

-1. Variables in Python
+### 1. Variables in Python
 * A variable stores data in memory.
 * You do not need to declare its type.
 * Use = to assign values.